Argillite: Belt Supergroup

 The Belt Supergroup, an assemblage of rocks of late Precambrian (Mesoproterozoic) age, includes thick sequences of argillite, as well as other metamorphosed or semi-metamorphosed mudstones.
 It is exposed primarily in western Montana, including the Bitterroot Valley and Bitterroot Mountains, the Missoula area, Flathead Lake, and Glacier National Park, and in northern Idaho.
 There are also minor occurrences in northeastern Washington and western Wyoming.
 Excellent outcrops of deep purple, wine red, red, blue, turquoise, and green argillites of the Belt Supergroup can be seen in Glacier National Park in northwestern Montana and in Wolf Creek Canyon along Interstate 15 in west-central Montana.

 "Black slate"

-The Haida carvings of Haida Gwaii along the coast of British Columbia are notable aboriginal art treasures created from a type of a hard, fine black silt argillite, sometimes called "black slate".
+The Haida carvings of Haida Gwaii along the coast of British Columbia are aboriginal art treasures created from a type of a hard, fine black silt argillite, sometimes called "black slate".
 The black slate occurs only at a quarry on a Slatechuck Mountain in the upper basin of Slatechuck Creek, near the town of Skidegate on Graham Island.
 At one time, around 1900, it was shipped to Victoria for manufacturing; today the Haida have a monopoly on use of the argillite.
 Argillite carvings are synonymous with Haida artwork and are one of the few art forms on the Northwest Coast that is the exclusive right of one cultural group.
 This artwork has been of high quality and prized around the world since the Haida first began carving it to trade and sell to sailors around 1800.
 Contemporary Haida carvers continue the tradition.